Retrogusti Profile

 A dish that brings him back to childhood is artichokes.
 He has always adored them, and his grandmother would prepare them on the grill, as is customary in Naples: whole, seasoned with garlic, parsley, pepper, and extra virgin olive oil.
 They were placed directly on the charcoal grill and left to cook slowly until they were perfect.

-A teacher
+A master

-The context
+The setting

 Restaurant: Restaurant Lorenzo, Forte dei Marmi